Construction Projects

 Project Description

 Maintenance paving will be conducted on Major Road Network (MRN) and Non-Major Road Network (Non-MRN) classified roads, which is in alignment with the City’s Ageing Infrastructure Replacement Strategy and the Pavement Management System.
-The project includes ancillary works such as curb, gutter, road base repairs, manhole adjustments and line painting.
+The project includes ancillary works such as curb, gutter, road base repairs, maintenance hole adjustments and line painting.
 The re-paving program may also include, but is not limited to, the pavement component of the City’s water, sanitary, and drainage upgrade projects.

 Location